Gene Leahy Mall Guide

 At the center of the plaza’s paved section is the prominent Wind Sculpture, which I’ll talk a bit more about below.
 There are two long wooden benches in front of the sculpture.
 So, you can take a moment to sit and soak in the environment before you delve any further into the mall.

-The Gene Leahy Mall at The RiverFront has a new Sculpture Garden stretching along the north end of the park.
+The Gene Leahy Mall has a new Sculpture Garden stretching along the north end of the park.
 Six beautiful sculptures adorn the area, including:

 - Wind Sculpture, Yinka Shonibare (a colorful 26-foot-tall imitation of the effect of a wind-swept piece of fabric)

 - Helios, Linda Fleming (an intricately textured geometric piece of powder-coated steel)